 Only new items, in original packaging, or items that can be disinfected, should be provided to patients that are immunosuppressed.
-These items can either be returned for re-use once cleaned, or be kept by the patient when more appropriate.
+These items can either be returned for re-use once cleaned, or be kept by the patient.

 Toys in general areas (such as waiting areas):